 It’s based on sales calls where only an SVP-level buyer (or higher) was present.

-Senior Executives Have “Discovery Fatigue”
+C-Suite Executives Have “Discovery Fatigue”

 This takes us back to our opening story.